Eighteenth Century Timeline (1700 to 1799)

 Birth of Thomas Malthus on the 17th February.

 Birth of John Dalton on the 6th September.

 Henry Cavendish discovers the properties of Hydrogen, then known as “dephlogisticated air”.

-1768: Foundation of the Royal Academy of Arts by Joshua Reynolds and Thomas Gainsborough.
+1768: Foundation of the Royal Academy of Arts in London by Joshua Reynolds and Thomas Gainsborough.

 Joseph Priestley’s work “Essay on Government” published which inspired Thomas Jefferson with ideas for the American Declaration of Independence.

 Death of Lawrence Sterne on the 18th March.